web-id-fr/cms/README.md

 public/cms/images/components/newsletter_component.png
 ```

-# For create a new components
+# To create a new component
 ##### 1. create Models, migration, repositories, Nova, Resource for the new component (register all elements in a Components folder)
 ##### 2. update `config\component.php` with the information of the new component and add the image of the component in `public/components/`
 ##### 3. update `App\Models\Template` with the information of the new component